Richboro Fence

 1. Fixing Small Cracks and Holes

 A quality vinyl fence repair kit is your best friend here.
-Start by cleaning the area with soap and water, then let it dry completely.
-Lightly sand around the damage so the repair compound will adhere better.
-Apply the filler with a putty knife, slightly overfilling to allow for sanding.
-Once it’s cured, sand smooth and paint or finish if necessary.
+First, scrub the area with soap and water and let it dry.
+Lightly sand around the damage so the repair compound sticks.
+Apply the filler with a putty knife and slightly overfill to allow for shrinkage.
+Once it dries, sand it smooth to match the panel.

 2. Removing Stains and Discoloration

-For most dirt and mildew, use a mild soap solution or a vinegar-water mix (1:5 ratio).
-Avoid abrasive brushes that can scratch the surface.
-For stubborn stains like algae or rust, try a commercial vinyl fence cleaner.
-Power washers can work too — just use a low-pressure setting to avoid damage.
+For most dirt and mildew in the Philadelphia suburbs, use a mild soap solution or a vinegar-water mix with a 1:5 ratio.
+Avoid abrasive brushes that can scratch the high-gloss finish.
+For stubborn rust or hard water stains, try a dedicated vinyl cleaner.

 3. Replacing a Broken Picket or Panel

 Remove the post cap from the nearest post, lift the top rail, and slide the damaged pickets or panel out.
 Insert the replacement pieces, secure the top rail, and reattach the post cap.
-Richboro Fence can provide panels and pickets that match your fence exactly, so your repair blends in perfectly.
+Using the correct weight of vinyl is vital here because the wrong parts can lead to sagging rails later.

 4. Straightening a Leaning Post